 This is our first time participating in this event.
 We are super excited about getting to meet so many awesome people and we will hopefully make a lot of new friends along the way.
 But ultimately, we are just honored to be supported in such a cool way.
 Thank you.

 Apply for a grant or make a donation to Southern Smoke Foundation through their website, www.southernsmoke.org.
-You can also make in-person donations at this year’s Nightclub & Bar Show, happening June 28 – 30, 2021 at the Las Vegas Convention Center.
-Get your tickets online now, before they’re sold out!
+You can also make in-person donations at this year’s Bar & Restaurant Expo, happening March 21-23 at the Las Vegas Convention Center.
+Tickets are available online now.